citrix/workspace-linux-storebrowse-password-insertion/docs/index.md

 ## Examples

-The following examples illustrate how to use the Receiver’s SSO capabilities with storebrowse.
+The following examples illustrate how to use the Citrix Workspace app's SSO capabilities with storebrowse.

 ### Basic usage flow